donchev7/site/content/post/2022/2022-12-28-GitHub-App.md

 ### Webhook secret

-I case your app needs to subscribe to events from GitHub you must create a webhook secret.
+Whenever a GitHub app needs to subscribe to events from one ore multiple repositores I must create a webhook secret.
 This secret is used to verify that the webhook request is coming from GitHub.
-This is a good thing, because it prevents other people from sending fake webhook requests to your app.
-You can create a webhook secret in the GitHub app settings.
+This is a good thing, because it prevents other people from sending fake webhook requests to my app.
+I can create a webhook secret in the GitHub app settings.
 Lets quickly go over how to verify the webhook request.

 I created a simple decorator that I can use to verify the webhook request: